prehypotheses/.github/profile/README.md

 Herein, *'ner_tags'* encodes the coarse grain tags/classes, whilst *'fine_ner_tags'* encodes the fine grain tags/classes.
 There are 9 distinct coarse grain classes, and 67 distinct fine grain classes.

 The <a href="https://github.com/prehypotheses/special">special</a> repository/package reads-in the raw/original DatasetDict and **creates a new DatasetDict** that focuses on a small selection of tags.
-The <a href="https://d3ju6iarczw32h.cloudfront.net/src/c-eclectic-data-profiles.html" target="_blank">online hub</a> automatically outlines the selection of tags in focus.  **Within the new  DatasetDict** the selection of tags are stored in field named 'fine_ner_tags', and the structure of <a href="https://github.com/prehypotheses/special">special's</a> output is
+An online hub automatically outlines the selection of tags in focus.  **Within the new  DatasetDict** the selection of tags are stored in field named 'fine_ner_tags', and the structure of <a href="https://github.com/prehypotheses/special">special's</a> output is

 ```
 DatasetDict({